johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 ## Overlooked drawbacks

 All these arguments appeal to managers.
 Especially non-technical managers.
 The over-arching theme is: risk mitigation.
 What non-technical managers do not see, are the limitations of these frameworks.
 Especially when they come in the guise of shiny marketing promises.
-It's the proven, no-risk Lego tool-kit to solve all your problems.
+It's the proven, no-risk Lego toolkit to solve all your problems.

 ### Serious limitations

 Every framework comes with a certain set of design choices already made.
 That is what makes developers building on frameworks much faster.
-There's nothing wrong with that, but it will restrain the possibilities of any product built upon this framework.
+There's nothing wrong with that, but it will prevent the possibilities of any product built upon this framework.
 Good frameworks come with modularity and allow for developers to swap out parts that do not match their needs.

 But some things are not easily changed.
-When the framework is missing hooks and interfaces to customise or replace parts of the system, it restraints possiblities.
+When the framework is missing hooks and interfaces to customise or replace parts of the system, it prevents possiblities.
 I suppose that is where the common saying amongst developers that "Frameworks make 80% of the work easy and 20% impossible" comes from.

 This happens for example, when the framework dictates a CRUD based approach for user interaction.
 This approach forces users are to interact only by creating, reading, editing or deleting things.
 These approaches are popular, because frameworks may generate most of the code from declarative descriptions of entities.
 But the one serious drawback of this approach is that user interfaces are bound to reflect the underlying data structures.
 That is why they do not allow for what [the DDD community came to call a "Task-Based UI"](https://cqrs.wordpress.com/documents/task-based-ui/).
 A CRUD based UI revolves around data structures.
 It does not reveal how these data structures inter-relate and certainly not around what the user is trying to accomplish.